phifertoo/solace-chromatic/README.md

 When a user signs in through the Google SSO, we check if there is a user with the given email address.
 If not, we create a new user.
 If so, we fetch all the notes for the given user.

+## Form Validation

+When creating a new note or editing a new note, we validate that the string length is between 20 and 300 characters.

 ## Protected Routes

 For now, I have not implemented protected routes since there is only 1 page.
 If we were to scale this project, I would implement protected routes with redirects if the user is not authenticated.